Battle of Kelley Creek: Battle

 The bodies of the natives were taken by wagon to Golconda, Nevada, and buried in a mass grave made from the crater of a dynamite explosion.
 A tall pole was placed at the site as a grave marker.
-Years later when the land was donated to the Museum of National History the site was excavated and partial remains found.
+Years later, when the land was donated to the Museum of National History, the site was excavated, and partial remains were found.
 Eventually, the remains were donated by a local rancher to the Smithsonian Institution.
-In 1994 the remains were repatriated to the Fort Hall Idaho Shoshone-Bannock Tribe.
+In 1994, the remains were repatriated to the Fort Hall, Idaho, Shoshone-Bannock Tribe.

 In 1911, the remains of Ed Hogle were returned to Eagleville, where he was buried.
 Sheriff Charles Ferrell, who was in command of the investigation (but not present at the battle) arrived back in Reno on March 2 with the four surviving captives, and they claimed that while the man had indeed been Shoshone Mike, their mother was Bannock.
 The four were informally adopted by Reno's civilian population until in May 1911 they were enrolled in the Stewart Indian School near Carson City, Nevada.
-By 1913, three of the children had died of natural causes, and only one of the survivors, Mary Jo Estep was left alive; she died in 1992.
+By 1913, three of the children had died of natural causes, and only one of the survivors, Mary Jo Estep, was left alive; she died in 1992.
 The reward offered to anyone who could catch or kill the Daggett party was initially denied to the posse by Governor Tasker Oddie, due to the fact that there were state policemen involved, but the case was later settled in favor of the posse by the Supreme Court of Nevada in 1915.

 A marker was placed near the battle site.
 The Twin Creeks gold mine is located just to the east of the marker.
-The 1996 environmental impact statement for the mine mentions a reconfiguration of an overburden and interburden site so as to avoid the location of the marker.
+The 1996 environmental impact statement for the mine mentions a reconfiguration of an overburden and interburden site to avoid the marker's location.